FengyangZhang/Text2Image/Text2ImageGenerateModel/README.md

 ## Implementation details

 This implementation follows the Generative Adversarial Text-to-Image Synthesis paper [1], however it works more on training stablization and preventing mode collapses by implementing:
+- Perceptual Loss using gram matrix (not implemented)
+- Quantitative evaluation using classification and detection model (not implemented)
+- Other things to make the model better on more difficult datasets (not implemented)
 - Feature matching [2]
 - One sided label smoothing [2]
 - minibatch discrimination [2] (implemented but not used)